 Heidelberg Institute of Global Health

-I am an Assistant Professor of Population Health Policy.
+I am an Assistant Professor of Population Health and Development.
 My main research aim is to improve the health of older populations in LMICs by studying both health-systems and individual health-related decision-making.

 I am currently working on three areas of research:

 - Evaluating the effect of health-systems-based interventions on population health

 - Using behavioral science to improve health behaviors and utilization among older individuals

 - Developing statistical methods for studying population health and identifying health-policy priorities

 Before coming to Heidelberg I was a David E. Bell Postdoctoral Fellow at the Harvard Center for Population and Development Studies.
 I received my PhD in Demography from the Population Studies Center at the University of Pennsylvania.